Science

 There are three options at GCSE: Double Award (Modular), Single Award Science (Modular) or OCN Applied Science.
 Both the Double Award and Single Award Science courses follow the CCEA specification.

-OCN Applied Science: Pupils are taught by one teacher and have 8 x 52 minute periods of Science per fortnight.
-Three units are completed in across the two years.
+OCN Applied Science: Pupils are taught by one teacher and have 9 x 44 minute periods of Science per fortnight.
+Three units are completed across the two years.

-At both AS and A-level pupils have 12 x 52 min periods per fortnight.
+At both AS and A-level pupils have 14 x 44 min periods per fortnight.
 All three subjects are modular, with exams in June.
-All three subjects follow the CCEA specification at A-level.
+All three subjects follow the CCEA specification at A-level and are taught by subject specialists.

 Clubs, Trips, Links